 The KLP Phase 1 Development Area, which is the focus of the PEA, is a subset of full KLP.
 While the Phase 1 Development Area contains approximately 8 percent of lands within the KLP, it accounts for 13 percent of the total in-place resource volume.
 This is a result of somewhat more favourable geological parameters within the Phase 1 area (thickness and porosity) as compared to the rest of the KLP.
+As a result of the Phase 1 Development Area being in close proximity to the validated lithium concentrations tests, the majority of the resources within the area have been upgraded from Inferred to Indicated or Measured.
 Resources within the Phase 1 Development Area are shown in Table 1-2.

-Table 1-2: Phase 1 Development Area Inferred Resource Summary
+Table 1-2: Phase 1 Development Area Resource Summary